28. February 2008

-I posted the other day that I wanted to create some static analysis rules for Visual Studio.
+I posted the other day that I wanted to create some static analysis rules for [VS].
 I have some great ideas for several rules that I want to write in order to do two things.
 Firstly, I want rules to pick up common mistakes made in coding.
 Secondly, the rules can be used to enforce coding standards via the Code Analysis TFS checkin policy.

 To enforce coding standards, I have previously written xpath and regex TFS checkin policy implementations that work off a set of defined rules.
 I found that the xpath policy worked really well for files like csproj and sln files.
 The xml in these files is reasonably simple and the xpath queries are able to easily identify data that is missing or data that shouldn't be included.
 I found it was a different story with the regex policy though.
 It became very difficult to be able to satisfy coding standards using regex on code files.
 It also only allowed for analysis of content within a single file, not what outside code calls into that file or other files that the code calls out to.